relain-datacastle/terraform-hcloud-kubernetes/README.md

 - **Autoscaling:** Supports automatic scaling of nodes and pods to handle dynamic workload demands.
 - **Plug-and-Play:** Optional Ingress Controller and Cert Manager for rapid workload deployment.
 - **Dual-Stack Support:** Load Balancers with native IPv4 and IPv6 for efficient traffic routing.
+- **Cluster Traffic Isolation:** All internal cluster traffic is confined to an isolated Hetzner Cloud Network.
 - **Built-in Protection:** Security-first design with perimeter firewall and encryption in transit and at rest.

 <!-- Components -->